• Skip to primary navigation

 So, basically, child themes piggyback on the framework/parent theme and contain your customisations.

 If you want to get deep into customising your child theme, you will need to edit functions.php and style.css most of the time.
-You can use a program like Dreamweaver.
+You can use a software like Notepad++ or Dreamweaver.

 There are add-on plugins from Genesis that take away some of the emphasis from coding though.